gabe-crafting/meme-folder-2/README.md

 - Migrate to Tauri, which uses the assets protocol (though I’m not a fan of Rust)
 - Wait for Wails to add support for the assets protocol
 - Switch to the Qt framework

+Windows Defender Exclusion (because the app it's using the terminal for clipboard):
+Open Windows Security
+Virus & threat protection → Manage settings
+Scroll down to Exclusions → Add or remove exclusions Click Add an exclusion → Folder
+Add your entire project folder: C:\Users\gabe\projects\meme-folder-\
+This tells Defender to ignore everything in that folder.